Isotope analysis in archaeology: Strontium

 Strontium is naturally deposited in hydroxyapatite, the mineral component of bones and teeth, following its consumption in food and water.
 Each locale has a unique Sr isotope ratio and, therefore, the ratio found in a bone or enamel sample can be cross referenced against a record of environmental Sr ratios and assigned to a region.
 Dental enamel forms in childhood, therefore, Sr extracted from dental enamel reflects the environment in which an individual lived during infancy and childhood.
 Bone, however, is constantly being renewed and can therefore be used to infer the adult diet and location of the individual.
 As such, if the Sr ratios are the analogous in the bones and teeth, it can be inferred that an individual remained in the same general region throughout their life.
 If the ratios differ, the individual's birthplace and death place can be mapped, allowing inference of their movements.
 This has been applied to determine the functionality and significance of Stonehenge, finding that both the visitors and cattle used in feasting travelled great distances, with Sr ratios attributed to both Scotland and Wales.

 Calcium

-Alongside strontium, dietary calcium is deposited in bones teeth, however Ca is more readily deposited than Sr in humans and animals who consume primarily or exclusively plants.
+Alongside strontium, dietary calcium is deposited in bones and teeth, however Ca is more readily deposited than Sr in humans and animals who consume primarily or exclusively plants.
 Therefore, the greater the Ca:Sr ratio in sample, the more herbivorous the animal was likely to be.